Social Good or Scientific Curiosity? Uncovering the Research Framing Behind NLP Artefacts: Cross-domain research framing

 To support automated analysis across domains, we propose a generalizable research framing schema.
 Table~\ref{tab:research-framings} presents our cross-domain framing types, along with their instantiations in AFC \citep{intendeduses} and HS (this work).
 While our evaluation focuses on these two domains, the schema is designed to be extensible; e.g., mental health applications like \textit{automated monitoring} or \textit{mandatory flagging} can align with this structure.

-To assess framing quality, we distinguish between \textit{clear} and \textit{vague} cases.
-Clear framings specify the artefact’s purpose, users, and goals; vague ones omit key components or introduce inconsistencies that obscure the system’s intended use.
-We note that theoretical research without an immediate ends or intended user is not the same as vagueness.
-If a paper clearly states that the goal is theoretical exploration or to answer some research question, that corresponds to \textbf{Scientific inquiry}, a clear framing.
-Vagueness arises when this intent is unstated, e.g., authors claiming that their theoretical findings aim to ``fight hate'' without discussing how.
+To assess framing quality, we distinguish between \textit{clear} and underspecified cases.
+Clear framings specify the artefact’s purpose, users, and goals; underspecified ones omit key components or introduce inconsistencies that obscure the system’s intended use.
+We define underspecification relative to how clearly authors articulate and connect epistemic elements at the time of writing.
+In other words, it reflects presentation clarity in its contemporary context, not compliance with future or evolving community standards.
+This time-bounded definition makes the schema generalizable, since it provides a consistent basis for analyzing papers across different publication periods.

+We also note that theoretical research without an immediate ends or intended user is not the same as underspecification.
+If a paper clearly states that the goal is theoretical exploration or to answer some research question, that corresponds to \textbf{Knowledge exploration}, a clear framing.
+Underspecification arises when this intent is unstated, e.g., authors claiming that their theoretical findings aim to \textit{``fight hate''} without discussing how.

 We highlight hate speech-specific framings (see Appendix~\ref{appendix:universe-fc} for those specific to AFC):